leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amd-condition-retina
 - What is age-related macular degeneration?
+- What is AMD
+- why is my macula dying
+- how come my macula has degenerated
+- why does my macula spoil when i get old
+- do old people get macular degeneration
+- does AMD cause straight lines to be wavy
+- is AMD sight threatening
+- does AMD cause squiggly vision
+- why do i see squiggly lines with amd
+- do diabetics get amd
+- Can AMD cause blindness
+- Is AMD common
+- How common is amd
+- What causes amd
+- Does smoking cause AMD
 - What does AMD mean?
 - What happens in AMD?
 - What does wet/dry AMD mean?